danielsaidi/AppIconKit/README.md

     <img src="/Resources/device.png" alt="Screenshot" width=350 />
 </p>

-You can also use the context's `setAlternateAppIcon(...)` to set an icon with code.
+The `AlternateAppIconContext` will automatically restore the icon on macOS, when a context instance is created.

 > [!IMPORTANT]
-> Make sure to enable `Include All App Icon Assets` in the app's Info.plist for the app to be able to select icons.
-Also note that you must add both an `.imageset` and an `.appiconset` for each icon, since SwiftUI can't render `.appiconset`.
+> Make sure to enable `Include All App Icon Assets` in the app Info.plist for the app to be able to pick icons.
+You must add an `.imageset` and an `.appiconset` for each icon, since SwiftUI can't render `.appiconset`s and the OS can't use `.imageset`s as app icon.